-Before you can even start thinking of applying to a surgical tech training program, you need to choose a school that best suits you.
-The research process can be an overwhelming undertaking because there are thousands of surgical tech programs to choose from.
+Before you can even start thinking of applying to an accredited scrub tech school, you need to choose a campus that best suits you.

 When you visit your prospective school’s campus, you’ll be able to see if it’s a good fit for you.
-Once you’ve decided on the school, you can begin to make application preparations.
+Once you’ve decided on the school, it’s time to prepare your application.

-You should also review application and enrollment procedures to ensure that you have all of the necessary information.
+This is also the time to review application and enrollment procedures to ensure that you have all of the necessary information.

 2. Apply for Financial Aid